 You simply write your show notes, upload your .mp3 right in your WordPress dashboard, and click publish.

-Check out this minute-long promo video showing that process:
+Check out this minute-long promo video:

 If you don’t use WordPress, that’s OK too!